Abraham Lincoln University: Academics

 Abraham Lincoln University offers online associate, bachelor's, master's, and doctorate degrees, plus diplomas and certificates.

 ALU is a 100% online institution, offering alternative venues to engage students via online, live-engagement sessions and recorded lectures.
 Classes are archived online for review during each class.
 Students have full-time access to lectures.
 Students and professors also participate in online discussion boards.

 Accreditation, memberships, and registrations

 Abraham Lincoln University is accredited by the Distance Education Accrediting Commission (DEAC).
 Its School of Law is registered with the Committee of Bar Examiners of the State Bar of California in the unaccredited distance learning school category, but is not accredited by the American Bar Association.
-As such, its graduates only qualify to sit for the California bar examination.
+As such, its graduates are eligible to sit for the bar exam only in California, not in any other states.
+Also, the graduates are required to pass the First-Year Law Students' Examination (FYLSX) to qualify to sit for the California bar exam.

 ALU's academic programs, with the exception of the Juris Doctor degree program, have been licensed by the California Bureau for Private Postsecondary Education (BPPE) by institutional license through accreditation.
 ALU's Juris Doctor distance learning degree is exempt from BPPE oversight and is instead under the authority of the Committee of Bar Examiners of the State Bar of California.